 Are masks mandatory?

-Some state and local governments have issued orders that require face masks in public places.
-Workers in certain businesses also have to wear them because they’re in constant close contact with others.
+It depends on where you live and what you do there.
+Many state and local governments have loosened their rules about face masks in public places.
+Workers in certain businesses may still have to mask up because they're in constant close contact with others.
+Masks are also still required on all forms of public transportation such as planes, buses, and trains.

 Are masks useless if there's a gap?